learn-co-curriculum/swift-optionals-reading/README.md

 ##### Non-essential Values

-It may also be the case that you want to hold information fields (variables) that are not necessarily filled in, such as non-essential information fields for a user account:
+It may also be the case that you want to hold information fields (instances) that are not necessarily filled in, such as non-essential information fields for a user account:

 ![](https://curriculum-content.s3.amazonaws.com/swift/swift-optionals-reading/learn_signup.png)
 —From the *Learn.co* sign-up page.